tomberek/mcm/manual/iv.md

 (d) That, at the time of the killing, the accused had the intent to kill or inflict great bodily harm upon the person killed.

---LSQP--Note: Add the following if applicable--RSQP--
+[Note: Add the following if applicable]

 (e) That the person killed was a child under the age of 16 years.